- The family viper stands out from other snakes because of their long, hollow, venomous fangs that act as switchblades folding from their jaws.

 You may not know it, but cottonmouths are actually pit vipers, meaning they can sense heat.
 They’re one of the largest vipers in the world, with adults growing up to four feet long.
 Cottonmouths live in the southeastern United States in semi-aquatic environments like lakes, rivers, and marshes.
 They’re frequently confused with non-venomous species of water snakes.
 Water snakes lack the elliptical eyes and fangs of cottonmouths.

 Most northern Pacific rattlesnakes grow to around four feet long, but it’s not uncommon for larger snakes to reach five feet or more.
 Like cottonmouths, Pacific rattlesnakes are pit vipers with long, folding fangs designed to deliver hemotoxic venom into prey.

 7. Russell’s Viper (Daboia russelii)

-One of the largest vipers in the world is the Russell’s viper, which grows up to five feet long.
+One of the largest vipers in the world is Russell’s viper, which grows up to five feet long.
 Russell’s vipers have very distinct dark brown diamond patterns overlaid on a sand-colored body.
 Russell’s vipers are one of the four species of snake responsible for nearly all severe snakebites in India.

 6. Timber Rattlesnake (Crotalus horridus)

 Timber rattlesnakes live only in eastern North America.
-They’re closely related to other types of rattlesnake, like the prairie rattlesnake and the Great Basin rattlesnake.
+They’re closely related to other types of rattlesnakes, like the prairie rattlesnake and the Great Basin rattlesnake.
 As members of the viper family, timber rattlesnakes are highly venomous, though they rarely bite humans.
 They grow to a maximum length of around five feet.